Plan a trip · Itinerary

-Cinque Terre in 1 Day 2026: Five Villages by Rail
+Cinque Terre Itinerary 1 Day

 The Cinque Terre is five cliffside fishing villages strung along the Ligurian coast, and one day is a fair teaser, though staying overnight is far better.
 The key tool is the little local train that tunnels between the villages in a few minutes each, so you can sample all five villages in a day.
 Buy the Cinque Terre Card, hop the train, and add one short coastal walk if time and the paths allow.
 Do not try to hike the whole coast in a day.